uguranium/vue2-text-fight-game/README.md

-# vue2-text-fight-game
+# Fight Game (Text)
-Fight game Vuejs2
+This game created during the learning vuejs2 from tutorials.